naveennamani/offline-docs/README.md

 # Offline-docs

-A collection of scripts to build offline documentation for your favourite frameworks/libraries.
+A collection of scripts to build offline documentation for your favourite frameworks/libraries/projects.
 Simply search, copy/paste the commands and enjoy.

-## Available tools
+## Available projects

-Currently 48 tools available
+Currently 49 projects available

 - [Backend](#backend)
   * [expressjs](#expressjs)